-A TCO is typically valid for up to 60 days, At the end of the TCO term an inspection will be required, before a subsequent TCO can be issued.
-If the project has not received final approval and a new TCO has not been issued at the end of the TCO term the utilities to the building may be disconnected.
+A TCO is typically valid for up to 60 days.
+At the end of the TCO term an inspection will be required before a new TCO can be applied for.
+If the project has not received final approval and a new TCO has not been issued at the end of the TCO term, the utilities to the building may be disconnected.
 Each TCO application requires separate fees.

 All life safety items for the building or portion of a building must be functional including: